Thu-Rain/Trading/README.md

 # Trading
 trading challenge or trading goal for 30 days

-When the program is run, it will ask balance, percent of the risk per day and Risk/Reward(R : R) ratio.
+When the program is run, it will ask balance, percent of the risk per day and
+Risk/Reward(R : R) ratio.

+After you enter your data,
+It will show you daily target in CLI with table view.

 Example..
 if your balance is 10$,